Spectral comparison of compound cocycles generated by delay equations in Hilbert spaces: Multiplicative compounds on tensor products of Hilbert spaces

-For a single bounded operator $L$ on $\mathbb{H}$, its $m$-fold tensor product $L \otimes \ldots \otimes L$ ($m$ times) is denoted by $L^{\otimes m}$ and will be called\footnote{In \cite{Muldowneys1990CompMatr}, J.S.~Muldowney used the term (multiplicative or additive) ``compound'' only in the case of operators acting on exterior powers (antisymmetric tensors).
-It is convenient to apply this term for general tensor products.} \textit{$m$-fold multiplicative compound} of $L$.
-From the result of A.~Brown and C.~Pearcy \cite{BrownPearcy1966} we immediately get the description of the spectrum of $L^{\otimes m}$. \begin{theorem} For the spectrum of $L^{\otimes m}$ we have
+Given a Hilbert space $\mathbb{H}$ and a positive integer $m$, we denote its $m$-fold tensor product by $\mathbb{H}^{\otimes m}$.
+For an operator $L \in \mathcal{L}(\mathbb{H})$, its $m$-fold tensor product is denoted by $L^{\otimes m}$ and called\footnote{In \cite{Muldowneys1990CompMatr, MuldowneyWang2021}, the term (multiplicative or additive) ``compound'' is applied only to operators acting on exterior powers.
+It is convenient to apply this term for general tensor products.} the \textit{$m$-fold multiplicative compound} of $L$.
+We have the following description of the spectrum $\operatorname{spec}(L^{\otimes m})$ of $L^{\otimes m}$. \begin{theorem}[\cite{BrownPearcy1966}] For $L \in \mathcal{L}(\mathbb{H})$, we have